SmokeyStack/adk-lib/docs/experimental/blocks/before-on-player-place/turn-into.md

 ## How to use

-Add `adk-lib:before_on_player_place_turn_into` to the `minecraft:custom_components` array in your item json file.
+Add `adk-lib:before_on_player_place_turn_into` to the `minecraft:custom_components` array in your block json file.
 Since custom components do not have parameter support yet, this component utilizes block tags.

 To indicate what block your block should turn into, add the following tag: `adk-lib:before_on_player_place_turn_into_[identifier of the block]`